xmlking/macbooksetup/docs/essentials/brew.md

 ### non-admin

+> [!CAUTION]
+> Installing homebrew in non-standared location like below, will cause some packages not work properly.

 If you don't have **admin/sudo** access to your laptop(e.g., company issued laptop), recomend installing **brew** in your home directory.
 In this case follow these steps